revou-fsse-5/module-1-cahyajuniar/README.md

 # Introduction

 Hello from Cahya, here is my website for assigment module 1.
-You can't see preview of the website because i haven't style the HTML.
+You can't see preview of the website because i haven't yet style the HTML.

 **Movie Fiesta** is a web that contain alot information about movies.
 In this website you can see what films are on going in theaters, Top 10 Movies of the week and popular celebrities.